NOTE: Registration for Fall Quarter is open May 1, 2019 through October 6, 2019.

 Your student organization can be one of the three types: Undergraduate, Graduate, or a combination of both.

-Select up to five currently registered UC Davis students who will be officers of the organization.
-President/Primary Leader and Treasurer/Financial Officer are required.
-The remaining Officers #3, #4, and #5 can be whatever positions make sense for your student org.
-Each officer will need to complete the registration process by signing Terms and Conditions that correspond to their position.
+Select up to three currently registered UC Davis students who will be officers of the organization.
+Primary Officer, Secondary Officer, and Financial Officer are required.
+Each officer will need to complete the registration process by completing the Officer Orientation.

-You will also need to delegate two out of the five officers to be Authorized Reservers, if you plan to make on-campus reservations.
+You will also need to delegate two out of the three officers to be Authorized Reservers, if you plan to make on-campus reservations.
 The Authorized Reservers are responsible for reserving space on campus for events and meetings.